fz0000/LupoBot/README.md

-GET | /guilds/:id/roles | Get all roles on a guild by guild id GET | /guilds/:id/roles/:role | Get a specific role on a guild by guild id and role id GET | /guilds/members/:member | Get a specific role on a guild by member id GET | /plugins | Get all loaded plugins
+GET | /guilds/:id/roles | Get all roles on a guild by guild id GET | /guilds/:id/roles/:role | Get a specific role on a guild by guild id and role id GET | /guilds/members/:member | Get a specific role on a guild by member id GET | /oauth2 | Get information about the user and the guilds which the has joined.
+The query param `code` (of Discord OAuth2) is required
+GET | /plugins | Get all loaded plugins
 GET | /plugins/:name | Get a specific plugin by its name GET | /servers | Get all cached servers